adri326/5dchess-notation/README.md

 # Shad's 5D chess algebraic notation (5dpgn)

-This is my take at an algebraic notation for [5D chess](https://5dchesswithmultiversetimetravel.com/).
+This is my take at an algebraic notation for [5D Chess](https://5dchesswithmultiversetimetravel.com/), which has been adopted as the standard notation for interfacing with programs, for storing games and is commonly used to write out complex moves.
+This algebraic notation is meant to be an extension of [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) for 5D chess.

-Other, proposed notations include:
+Other, publicly available notations for 5D Chess include:

 - ["Axel's algebraic, a take on 5D chess notation"](https://docs.google.com/document/d/1G456NzkPc_ZsAj3HBpdTZuTP3tP-g1k98GdoRE38E5A/view)
 - [Matrix Notation](https://drive.google.com/drive/folders/10332r6crq_pD-d4pG4VSynM8ziu1uT98)